-Our Giving Society includes donor levels which aim to inspire our donors, as well as the community at large, by evoking a sense of pride in our history and recognition of the good works performed by generations past.
+Our Giving Society includes donor levels that aim to inspire our donors, as well as the community at large, by evoking a sense of pride in our history and recognition of the good works performed by generations past.
 The work we do today connects us to the work of those who came before in a trajectory that extends from the past continually into the future.

 Join our efforts by joining one of the following donor groups:

 2. The Tonsler & McGinness Circle ($2,500-$4,999).
 Benjamin Tonsler and Rebecca McGinness are local heroes in our history of education.
 Tonsler was the principal of the Jefferson School from 1895 until 1917.
 Tonsler accredited his approach to his friend and classmate Booker T. Washington who were both students at what is now known as Hampton University.
-Rebecca McGinness worked alongside Tonsler as a teacher of long standing at the Jefferson School.
+Rebecca McGinness worked alongside Tonsler as a teacher of long-standing at the Jefferson School.
 She taught area students for more than 40 years between 1915-1960.

 3. The Virginia Hench Circle ($5,000-$9,999).
 The first Executive Director of the Charlottesville United Way (then known as the War and Community Fund) lead a campaign to consolidate support for ten local human service agencies assisting needy children and families.
 As in generations past, our committed donors today commit to thoughtful and purposeful work towards the improvement of our community.

 4. The Tocqueville Circle ($10,000+).
 Our highest level donors are honored by affiliation with the United Way Worldwide hero Alexis de Tocqueville who was selected as an early champion of democracy.
-While traveling the country during the early years of our nation, he corresponded with Virginia statesmen documenting the proclivity of “associations” or non-profits which provide resources for those who are socially disadvantaged.
+While traveling the country during the early years of our nation, he corresponded with Virginia statesmen documenting the proclivity of “associations” or non-profits that provide resources for those who are socially disadvantaged.